mentorica-ai/mentorica-ai.github.io/_posts/2025-05-27-analytics-assemble.md

 # Step 1: Create a Course

 The first step is to create your course in the instructor portal, which will become the one-stop location for you to configure AI agents, manage students, monitor activities, etc. Creating a course is easy, simply go to "My Classes" on the top right navigation, click on "Add New Class", and the fill in your basic course information.

+If you are not yet ready to launch an actual course, the "DEMO101" course available to you upon account creation is a good place to try things out (and it's free).

 # Step 2: Pick the AI Activities